 JESSE PESTA

-Hi, I’m the deputy editor for climate and environment at The New York Times, as well as a photographer and former foreign correspondent based out of India and Hong Kong for The Wall Street Journal.
-I hail from a place called Starve Hollow and I sincerely hope that I am friendlier than the photo makes me look.
+Hi, I’m the deputy editor for climate and environment at The New York Times, as well as a photographer and former foreign correspondent in India and Hong Kong for The Wall Street Journal.
+I hail from a place called Starve Hollow and I sincerely hope I’m friendlier than the photo makes me look.

-As a reporter I’ve written about the massacre of the royal family in Nepal, trains made out of bamboo in Cambodia and the 9/11 terrorist attacks from Pakistan.
-At both the Times and the Journal, projects I’ve edited have been recognized as finalists for the Pulitzer Prize.
+As a reporter I’ve written about the massacre of the royal family in Nepal, trains made out of bamboo in Cambodia and the September 11, 2001, terrorist attacks from Pakistan.
+At both The New York Times and The Wall Street Journal, projects I’ve edited have been recognized as finalists for the Pulitzer Prize.

-Nice words have been said by nice people from Boingboing, Human Rights Watch, the Annals of Improbable Research, the Museum of Modern Art and also planet Twitter.
+Nice words have been said by nice people from Boingboing (“You guys, this is quite a lede”), Human Rights Watch (“Shocking + important reporting”), the Annals of Improbable Research, the Museum of Modern Art and many others on the site formerly known as Twitter.
+My favorite was someone who described this piece as “A #magicrealism short story.”

-Once upon a time, a story I wrote about traffic jams in the Himalayas was passed around by the Dalai Lama.
+Once upon a time a silly story I wrote about traffic jams in the Himalayas was passed around by the Dalai Lama, so I’ve got that going for me.

 JOURNALISM